 The Jones Act and how it Applies to Injuries that Affect Deckhands

 Injuries among deckhands are common.
 They may slip and fall on a wet surface, become crushed by shifting cargo containers, suffer harm in mechanical failures, or fall overboard.

-Unfortunately, the maritime industry is exempt from these requirements.
-This means that an injured deckhand must pursue compensation for their losses from a different source.
+Normally, people who suffer injuries while on the job can receive medical care coverage through a workers’ compensation insurance program.
+Unfortunately, the maritime industry is exempt from these requirements, meaning that an injured deckhand must pursue compensation for their losses from a different source.

-For a free legal consultation with a deckhand injury lawyer serving New Orleans, call (504) 777-7777
+For a free legal consultation with a deckhand injury lawyer serving New Orleans, call (504) 766-3527

 Federal Law Places a Strict Time Limit on Jones Act Lawsuits

 In addition, the law places a time limit on when these lawsuits are appropriate.
 Also known as the statute of limitations, courts may refuse to hear a case if this time limit has expired.
 According to 46 United States Code §30106, the general time limit on lawsuits under the Jones Act is three years from the date of the incident.

 The legal team at Laborde Earles Injury Lawyers could provide more information about how deckhand injury cases closely resemble lawsuits that allege personal injury.
 We can also work to ensure that a case is not dismissed because of an inability to file a lawsuit within the legally prescribed time limits.